 Lastly, we need to select the comparison value, which is the value that you'll be comparing your records to.
 If you click on the Select an option dropdown, you'll get a selection menu much like the one you see when picking a cell value in a single select field.
 Let's pick Active, to make the filter condition complete: we want to see records where Status is Active.

 You'll notice that now only a subset of your records are visible.
 If the status of a record changes from something else to Active or from Active to something else, that record will automatically enter or leave the view.

-Notice that once you've applied any filters, you'll see that the filter button gets a green highlight and says how many filters have been applied to the view.
+Notice that once you've applied any filtering conditions, you'll see that the"Filter" button gets a green highlight and says how many filters have been applied to the view.
 Any visible fields that are being used in the filters will also have a slight green background.
 This is so that you can see at a glance whether or not any filters have been applied to the view.

 Filters hide records (rows), but you can also choose to hide certain fields (columns) from a view.
 To control the visibility of the fields in your view, click on the Hide fields button in the view bar.

 Try clicking the toggles next to the Bios and Status fields to hide them.
 There are also buttons to hide all fields and show all fields at the bottom of the field visibility menu.

 Notice that if any fields are hidden, the hide field button gets a blue highlight and changes to say how many fields have been hidden.
 This is so that you can see at a glance whether or not any fields are hidden.

 The order in which records appear is specific to a view (unlike a spreadsheet, in which the number of a row is an inherent property of the row).
 This means that different team members can easily rearrange records within a view to look at them in whatever way is most convenient for the task at hand, without affecting the order of records in other views.